 Step 3: Remove all items from the product backlog that do not support the desired outcome

-Next, use the goal you have chosen to delete all items from the product backlog that do not serve it.
+Next, use the product goal you have chosen to delete all items from the product backlog that do not serve it.
 While this approach might sound radical, it ensures that your backlog becomes concise and focused.
-It avoids having items on the backlog that are speculative and may not create value, and it facilitates prioritisation.
+It avoids having items on the backlog that are speculative and may not create value, and maybe even more importantly, it facilitates prioritisation.

 If you plan to decide together with the stakeholders, then invite them to a meeting.
 Carefully prepare the session and choose a decision rule, for instance, consent.
 Additionally, ask your Scrum Master or another skilled facilitator to help run the meeting so that everyone is heard, and nobody dominates.
 (I offer more advice on securing stakeholder buy-in and decision-making in my book How to Lead in Product Management.)